 - Feel different fruits/vegetables and notice the differences; ex. cantaloupe, snap peas, blueberry.

 - Smell variety of fruits and vegetables.

-You can always include ecology as part of the unit study at home or school to give child a better understanding about the care of the environment.
+Presenting nature and anything consists of biodegradable materials to your unit adds a simple concept of taking care of our planet Earth.
+You can include ecology as part of the unit study at home or school to give child a better understanding about the care of the environment.
 This routine will help the child understand the correct disposal of fruit or vegetables.
 It is advisable for the school or at home that there is a designated place to put the compost.

 Books and References

-I compile this links for more resources and ideas of fun way to learn about Fruits and Vegetables in your classroom or at home.
+I compile here some related books and helpful links for more resources and ideas of fun way to learn about Fruits and Vegetables in your classroom or at home.

 - Proper Garbage Disposal